allindeveloper/gun-react/README.md

 ## gun-react

-This is a React library for Gun wish was adapted from https://gun.eco/
+This is a React library for Gun which was adapted from https://gun.eco/